bluzier4409/UnityProject1/Design.md

 - Dimensions: 2D but 3D / 3D
 - Graphics Style: Pixel Art
 - Perspective: Isometric / Top Down
+### Game Start:
+Spawn in the back of a van, acts as a character select “screen”.
+Once a character is chosen, start the game in first level outside the casino.
+Climb down a manhole into sewers, where you encounter first enemies.
+After clearing the first room you will obtain cards for your deck and move on to the next.
 ###Core Features
 - Pick up new cards for your deck as you play, cards affect you and enemies
 - Player: 3 card hand, 1-2 separate character abilities, 1 default attack, WASD movement, hearts as life